Creating a new Distribution¶

 dependencies.
 Your main extension has to be dependent on these

-extension as normal dependencies in
+extensions as normal dependencies in

 Extensions delivered inside an extension have the highest priority when extensions need to be fetched.